How Dysport works

 Recognize possible side effects—and know what to do about them

-The most common side effects of Dysport in people with upper limb spasticity include: urinary tract infection, muscle weakness, musculoskeletal pain, fall, depression, stuffy or runny nose and sore throat, and dizziness.
+The most common side effects of Dysport in adults with upper limb spasticity include: urinary tract infection, muscle weakness, musculoskeletal pain, fall, depression, stuffy or runny nose and sore throat, and dizziness.

 When you take any medicine, it’s important to understand how it may affect your body.